 Horseshoe Canyon, in Canyonlands National Park of southwestern Utah, contains a series of preserved alluvial terraces that record the burial and exposure of the alcove that now hosts the BCS Great Gallery, bracketing the window of time when it was physically possible to create the art.
 This type panel must be younger than the erosional time period between deposition of the T2 and T1 alluvial terraces when the alcove wall became exposed.
 Alluvial samples from the highest exposed and preserved T2 terrace in the drainage were collected in metal tubes and analyzed using the single-aliquot regenerative (SAR) protocol of Murray and Wintle (2000).
 Dose-rates were calculated from bulk sediment samples using the methods of Aitken (1998) and adjusted for local shielding of cosmic radiation by bedrock overhangs.

 Results from several of the alluvium samples exhibit partial bleaching issues common in ephemeral stream deposits, requiring a minimum age model analysis.
 Age estimates produced in this study suggest that it was not physically possible for the Great Gallery to have been created prior to 6 ka BP, rejecting several earlier hypotheses for its temporal association.

 Jackson, Melissa S., "Bracketing the Age of the Great Gallery Rock Art Panel in Horseshoe Canyon, Utah by OSL Dating of Associated Alluvial Terraces" (2010).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 53.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .